 As a result of this funding mechanism, WSSU is considered one of the original Research Infrastructure in Minority Institutions (RIMI) that was awarded the RIMI grant for the 2nd consecutive cycle.
 The initial funding was granted by National Center for Research Resources (NCRR)-NIH and under the Directorship of Dr. Wilveria Bass Atkinson, was used to build the biomedical research infrastructure at WSSU.

-The mission of BRIC is to establish a sustainable augmentation of institutional biomedical research capability at WSSU and to increase institutional research productivity with particular emphasis on research areas relevant to improving health in minority and underserved populations.
-Consistent with the objectives of the RIMI Grant and the NCMHD initiatives, BRIC seeks to provide a research infrastructure to developing and leading scientists at minority institutions directly serving vulnerable multicultural populations to facilitate the development of scientifically rigorous, culturally appropriate medical innovations in settings where disparities persist.
+The mission of BRIC is to sustainably strengthen institutional biomedical research capacity at WSSU and to increase overall research productivity, with a focus on research areas that address health needs across a wide range of communities.
+Consistent with the objectives of the RIMI Grant and NCMHD initiatives, BRIC provides research infrastructure to emerging and established scientists at institutions serving regional populations, supporting the development of scientifically rigorous and context-appropriate medical innovations in settings where differences in health outcomes remain.

-The broad and long term goal of the WSSU BRIC is to foster collaborative, multidisciplinary research and apply novel research strategies to improve health outcomes and reduce of health disparities among vulnerable populations and underserved communities.
+The broad and long term goal of the WSSU BRIC is to foster collaborative, multidisciplinary research and apply novel research strategies to improve health outcomes and reduce of health disparities among vulnerable for all communities.

 To achieve the mission of BRIC, the BRIC team seeks to: